Toolbox for WordPerfect

 ☼ To create a master document (basic steps)

-You can use any regular WordPerfect document as a starting point for the master document, but it probably is best to start with a new blank document and then set up any introductory material in that master document.
+You could use any regular WordPerfect document as a starting point for the master document, but it probably is best to start with a new blank document and then set up any introductory material in that master document.

 For the purpose of using the MakeSubsDocs.wcm macro, you should place the files that you wish to use as subdocuments in their own folder, separate from other files and separate from the master document file.
 (As well, it's always a good idea to archive the originals in another location, just in case.)